 \section{\tochange{Typology Use Case Scenarios}}

-{\tochange{ Our image-based \typename from the visual appearance of the \et can be useful for various purposes and downstream tasks.
-Here, we put our theory into practice and describe future research activities and relevant questions.} }
+{Our image-based \typename from the visual appearance of the \et can be useful for various evaluation purposes and downstream tasks.
+Here, we put our theory into practice and conjecture future research activities and relevant questions. }